e-mission/e-mission-common/README.md

 For more detail, refer to the Transcrypt docs on the [many kinds of pragmas available.](https://www.transcrypt.org/docs/html/special_facilities.html)

-## Dev workflow to test local changes in other repos
+## Using e-mission-common in a Python or JavaScript project

-For Python:
+### For Python:

+To test local changes:
-1. Make your local changes in the 'src' directory.
+1. Make your local changes in the `src/` directory.
 1. From your other repo, run `pip install -e <path_to_this_repo>` to use the local version of e-mission-common.

-Alternatively, you can use `pip install git+https://github.com/JGreenlee/e-mission-common@master` to test the master branch or any other branch or tag.
+To use a remote branch or tag in your Python project:
+ - Use `pip install git+https://github.com/JGreenlee/e-mission-common@master`

+   -OR-

+ - List `git+https://github.com/JGreenlee/e-mission-common@master` in an `environment.yml`

-For JavaScript:
+### For JavaScript:

+To test local changes:
-1. Make your local changes in the 'src' directory.
+1. Make your local changes in the `src/` directory.
 1. Run `bash bin/compile_to_js.sh` to build the JavaScript.
 1. From this repo, run `npm link` to establish a symlink to your local version of e-mission-common.
 1. From the other repo, run `npm link e-mission-common` to use the symlinked version of this repo.

+To use a remote branch or tag in your JavaScript project:
+ - Add `"e-mission-common": "github:JGreenlee/e-mission-common#master"` to your `dependencies` in `package.json`.

 ## Unit testing